bsoukup1108/GatorShare/application/README.md

-# These is the API endpoints for the about me page.
+# These is the API endpoints for the about us page.

 ![Test Image 1](ths.png)